utkarshjosh/utkarshjoshi/content/about.md

 date: 2024-03-20
 draft: false
 layout: "about"
-description: "Backend Software Engineer specializing in Node.js, TypeScript, and Python with experience in Web3 and AI-driven products"
+description: "Software Engineer with 3+ years of experience building and owning products end-to-end in fast-paced startup environments"

 # Profile section
 profile: